 I mean, what’s not to love?
 The country is full of old medieval castles, colorful architecture and really delicious food.
 More pierogies, please!

-Start browsing apartments on Airbnb and booking your train passes people!
-Because you’ll want to visit all of these beautiful Polish small towns during your next adventure abroad!
+I can guarentee that you’ll want to visit all of these beautiful Polish small towns during your next adventure abroad!

 Although the sea might not be the first thing that comes to mind when you think of Poland, Gdansk is a city that shouldn’t be missed!

 Where to Stay in Gdansk:

-I personally took a day trip to Torun from Gdansk, but you might want to spend a night here and enjoy having the place all to yourself!
+You can easily take a day trip to Torun from Gdansk, but you might want to spend a night here and enjoy having the place all to yourself!

 Where to Stay in Torun:

-Things to do in Poznan:
+Related Reading: 19 Fun Things to do in Torun

 Where to stay in Poznan:

 Due to it’s convenient location close to the Czech Republic, Wroclaw is often a transfer point for tourists travelling between the two countries.
 But I think it’s definitely deserving of a couple days on it’s own.

 Where to stay in Wroclaw:

 In all honesty, I didn’t expect much of the city prior to my arrival but as it turns out, Rzeszow is an elegant town with a lot of great sights.
 It’s a big transport hub for those en route to Ukraine, which is why I ended up here myself.

 Where to Stay in Rzeszow:

-- Hostel Rzeszow (prices from $10)
+- Hostel Rzeszow – prices from $10

-- Hotel Rzeszow (prices from $50) Honestly, I can’t recommend this hotel enough.
+- Hotel Rzeszow – prices from $50 *Honestly, I can’t recommend this hotel enough.
 It’s only a short walk away from the train/bus station and it’s attached to the shopping mall.
 The rooms are extremely modern and feature amazing views of the old town!

 Often referred to as Krakow’s little sister, Tarnow is a quiet yet beautiful small town in Poland.
 You can easily spend a few hours strolling around the recently resorted Old Town.
 Honestly, the city features the same charm and medieval atmosphere as Krakow – just without the crowds and inflated prices.

 Although it can certainly be done as a day trip, I suggest spending at least one night in Tarnow.
 You’ll appreciate having the place to yourself!
 And don’t forget to walk up Saint Martin’s Hill for a scenic view of the area!

 Where to stay in Tarnow:

 This gorgeous town is nestled in the heart of the Tatra Mountains, making it the perfect base for a winter ski trip or a summer getaway!
 I’ll admit, the city can be quite kitschy and crowded at times, but you need to experience Poland’s best mountain resorts and wooden chalets for yourself.

 Where to stay in Zakopane: